soyaba05/wad2_thedessertreview/README.md

 `conda  activate dessertreview`
 >
 <h5>Running the application</h5>

 >

 It is important to migrate before running the app.
 This is done by:
 >
 ` $ python manage.py makemigrations`
 >
-**Before running the app, it is recommended that you run the population script.**
+<h5>Before running the app, it is recommended that you run the population script.</h5>

 >
 `$ python populate_dessertreview.py`
 >